TheEliForbes/cronus-monitoring/charts/kapacitor/TICKscripts/tests/README.md

 ```
 **Things to note about this test script:**

- 1. Notice that the window clause is commented out, this is because it causes the unit test to not work properly.
+ 1. Notice that the `|window()` clause is commented out, this is because it causes the unit test to not work properly.
 Usually by not producing any alerts which causes the test to fail if it is expecting an alert.
  2. The `.slack()` function is commented out.
-Since Kapacitor-Unit uses Kapacitor to run it's tests,
- any alerts triggered by a unit test will be sent to the Slack web hook that is configured with the Kapacitor installation.
+Since Kapacitor-Unit uses Kapacitor to run its tests, any alerts triggered by a unit test will be sent to the Slack web hook that is configured with the Kapacitor installation.
 To prevent this, we simply comment out the Slack function.

  ## Running Unit Tests
  The command for running Kapacitor-Unit is farly long and obscure, so we made a script for it so that it would be easy to run.

-1. Navigate to the scripts folder.
+1. Navigate to the `scripts` folder.
 2. Run the command: `./testTickScripts.sh`

 **The output should look something like this:**